kinecosystem/kin-website-docs/docs/agora/api.md

 Agora uses [gRPC and protocol buffers](https://grpc.io/docs/what-is-grpc/introduction/).
 To make requests to Agora, developers (particularly those unfamiliar with gRPC and protobuf) can make use of one of the [SDKs that include Agora integration](/intro#available-sdks).
 Alternatively, developers can also opt to use the protobuf models and generated code in [kinecosystem/agora-api](http://github.com/kinecosystem/agora-api) to make requests to Agora without using the SDKs.

-**All of the source protobuf models, including all service specifications and field validations used by Agora, can be found [here](https://github.com/kinecosystem/agora-api/tree/master/proto).** The following is only a brief overview of available methods and what they're used for.
+**All of the up-to-date source protobuf models, including all service specifications and field validations used by Agora, can be found [here](https://github.com/kinecosystem/agora-api/tree/master/proto).** The following is only a brief overview of some of the available APIs and what they're used for.

 ## Account

 The `Account` service contains methods for creating and getting information related to Kin accounts.
-The account service protobuf definition can be found [here](https://github.com/kinecosystem/agora-api/blob/master/proto/account/v3/account_service.proto).
+The account service protobuf definition can be found here: [v3](https://github.com/kinecosystem/agora-api/blob/master/proto/account/v3/account_service.proto), [v4](https://github.com/kinecosystem/agora-api/blob/master/proto/account/v4/account_service.proto).

 ### Create Account